kantoniak/bhl-2021-04/README.md

 * counter devices with ultrasonic and IR sensors,
 * displays with a warning sign for visitors,
 * control panels for security.
+* a web app for controling a device remotely

 See demo: https://youtu.be/eT9w5s_Paic